 However, if the software does not have the functionality that you need then it may not be the best fit for your business.
 For example, if you want to use cloud systems but they only work with desktop systems then their proposed solution is not a good fit for you.

 How you can avoid this

 Ask upfront, if the accountant has any preferences for which software systems they like clients to use and ask how flexible they are around this.

 Do a system evaluation before you buy the software and implement any software to make sure that it’s a good fit for you.
 I have an article on selecting accounting software called “How to choose accounting software”.

-Your friends accountant may or may not be a good fit for you.
+Your friend’s accountant may or may not be a good fit for you.
 Pretty soon after starting to work with this accountant you will know whether you have made a mistake or not.

 How to avoid this

-Understand what sort of client base the accountant has.
+Try to understand what sort of client base the accountant has.